The Flight Pattern between NAAMCE and Paris, France

 An inclusive company called Marker developed it.
 The City seems to only outsource to companies touting inclusivity, because that's what you want in your developers, contractors, consultants.
 Diversity.
 Really, the FAA gave them money, so I'm sure it was in the requirements.
 And because Springfield still prostitutes itself at every turn for the federal welfare, it's still one of their biggest criteria in the companies they do business with.

-I assume Franzen was involved in this, but there isn't much of a mention of him online.
+There's not much of a mention or sighting of Tom Franzen online.
 He's just a ghost.
-But he loves to play with airplanes apparently, so I assume he was involved.
+But he loves to play with airplanes apparently, and he was heavily involved in this with Greater Springfield Partnership McDorman.

 This article (PDF) in September 2023 says that the center is a $9.35 million project that includes a $6 million dollar grant from the U.S. Department of Defense, $2.9 million grant from JobsOhio and $450,000 commitment from the city of Springfield.
 News Sun article link: https://www.springfieldnewssun.com/business/springfield-takes-center-stage-with-aerospace-events-this-week/RBH5LEO7V5F4HFLEB7L5WMKJKY/